-repeated playful self-designation in correspondence, she was nonetheless deeply gripped by the Hebrew concept of tsedeka, though she had as a young girl abandoned any formal faith links with her Jewish background.
+As I write, May, 1996, Canada mourns the April 28 unexpected passing of one of its most passionate crusaders for justice, Claire Culhane: 1995 recipient of the Order of Canada, our highest honour.
+Her biography was entitled One Woman Army (Lowe, 1992).
+A "pagan-humanist friend" by her oft-repeated playful self-designation in correspondence, she was nonetheless deeply gripped by the Hebrew concept of "tsedeka," though she had as a young girl abandoned any formal faith links with her Jewish background.
 Her entire life was however an instance of the secular applicability of the Judeo-Christian tradition, from whose wells she unknowingly drank, in whose prophetic tradition she partly found herself.

 Drawing on "religion" for public discourse in the secular West is fraught with danger.
 Ignoring this foundational wellspring of Western society is however doubly a disservice.
-First it misses the profound impact of Judeo-Christian scriptures and their interpretations upon Western concepts of and development of justice and related systems (for better or worse)1.
-Second, it overlooks the wisdom such religious wellsprings still may bring to the shaping of justice systems2.
-Judeo-Christianity draws upon profound ancient wisdom and has engaged many brilliant minds generally in dialogue with highly sophisticated thinkers outside that tradition.
+First it misses the profound impact of Judeo-Christian scriptures and their interpretations upon Western concepts of and development of justice and related systems (for better or worse)3.
+Second, it overlooks the wisdom such religious wellsprings still may bring to the shaping of justice systems4.